qbits4dev/react-test/workflow.md

     - Assign a new variable Navigate to useNavigate
     - new Method 'handleLogin' is defined.
 In the definition, place the path of the page to be redirected when the buttton is pressed
     - use Navigate('path') for navigation

+ Task 4:
+    - Added a new page BookVisit